CdSecure/osticket-prereqs/README.md

 <img width="497" alt="Screenshot 2024-09-19 at 5 22 36 PM" src="https://github.com/user-attachments/assets/f30c30bc-68c4-4a2e-8864-0aa94af33b74">

 - After launching MySQL, click Next and select Standard Configuration, leaving the subsequent options unchanged.
-- When prompted for a username and password, set both to root for simplicity, this is only for the lab please don't do this in real life.
+- When prompted for a username and password, set both to root for simplicity, this is only for the lab please DO NOT do this  in real life.
 Please note these credentials for future use.
 - After it is set please click execute.
 And finish